 While the administration may not appreciate all of the hard work we do, we know what we all contribute, and we need to support one another.
 To that end, we honored faculty who have served on an APC and/or the Promotion and Tenure committee at our November meeting.
 In the spring, we will celebrate faculty scholarship.

 In addition to preparing these appreciation events, the executive committee has been looking at ways we can show how important faculty contributions are to the institution.
 Come to meetings, check the website, keep you eye out for our communications to find out ways you can let administration know how important your work is.

-Below are three documents.
-The first is an article-by-article review of all substantive changes from the present Agreement (2014-17) to the proposed new Agreement (2017-20).
+Article by Article Review: An article-by-article review of all substantive changes from the present Agreement (2014-17) to the new Agreement (2017-20).
 All substantive elements of the present Agreement that are not referenced in this attachment remain as in the present Agreement (2014-17).
 This document represents what you are voting on.